SalubriousTechnologies/skillDevelopmentAndLearning/CI-CD_releasing_software/README.md

-# Salubrios Technologies Release Process
+# Salubrious Technologies Release Process

 This document is an overview document that will continually undergo revisions as the team, workload, deployment, services and knowledge + familiarity with